happypeter/LGCB/book/book_intro.md

 when I am busy, you can study in this library(lots of wonderful links to good books, with my comments go along).

 Note that this book is very ubuntu-centric.
-There are kinds of Linux (distros to be precise), ubuntu is now the most popular one .
+There are many kinds of Linux (distros to be precise), ubuntu is now the most popular one .
 Playing with only one distro can effectively avoid talking about dark corners, add the possibility to do things right and build confidence.

 ## How to read this book
 I think the right way to learn Linux is pretty much like learning a foreign